Lupus Flares: Triggers, Prevention, and Management | MyLupusTeam

 Hormonal Changes

-About 90 percent of people living with lupus are women, and most develop the condition during their reproductive years.
-Hormonal changes related to menstruation, menopause, or pregnancy can be major flare triggers.
-Some members have difficulty making a definitive connection between hormonal changes and lupus flares.
-Members have asked, “Can my period cause a flare-up?” or, “Does anyone get flares around their period?”
+About 90 percent of people living with lupus are women, according to the Arthritis Foundation, and most develop the condition during their reproductive years.
+Hormonal changes related to menstruation, pregnancy, or menopause can be major flare triggers.
+Some members have trouble making a definitive connection between hormonal changes and lupus flares.
+Members have asked, “Can my period cause a flare-up?” and “Does anyone get flares around their period?”

-The answer for some members is a resounding “yes.”
-As one member commented, “I flare every month with my cycle!”
+The answer for some is a resounding yes.
+One member commented, “I flare every month with my cycle!”
 Another added, “I experience it most months, though in varying degrees.
 It’s most intense for me the week before.”

 Flares can become more severe during menopause.
 “Hormone shifts seem to trigger flares,” one member explained.
 “It got really crazy when I started going through menopause.”